SimonT321/reimagined-waddle/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1: SimonT321      name 1: Simon Theuer
-       * GitHub username 2:       name 2:
+       * GitHub username 2: JackPientka    name 2: Jack Pientka
-       * GitHub username 3:       name 3:
+       * GitHub username 3: bluettgen      name 3: Brianna Luettgten
-       * GitHub username 4:       name 4:
+       * GitHub username 4: esberes        name 4: Ellie Beres
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
+   October 24, 5:30PM
    * How long did it take your team to complete this exercise?
+   1:30

 ## Table of Contents